Tree lighting, traffic control prompts Rifle City Council to approve additional funds for downtown rehabilitation

 “If there’s a holiday, they can change colors,” City Civil Engineer Craig Spaulding said.
 “Same thing for Valentine’s Day and same for St. Patty’s Day.”

+The original rehabilitation project was contracted through KSK Construction at $3.8 million.
+However, a change order made in fall 2021 increased project cost.

 The change order increases the overall cost of the project by $83,928.
-The project, which prior to Wednesday’s unanimous vote has so far cost the city nearly $4.39 million, ran throughout 2021.
+The project, which, prior to Wednesday’s unanimous vote, has so far cost the city nearly $4.39 million, ran throughout 2021.
 Its aim was to improve downtown infrastructure and curb appeal.

 But lighting trees near the downtown area isn’t the most expensive item in the change order.